-First settlements and evolution of the Grand Canal
+First of all, what is the Grand Canal in Venice?

 Architecture on the Canal Grande